I teach workshops and retreats throughout North America. See the schedule below for my live appearances.

 YarnFest, Loveland, CO.
 April 12-15, 2018

 These tapestry retreats are in the planning stages.
 Make sure to sign up for my newsletter so you are ready when more information becomes available and registration opens.
-They almost always fill in the first few days.
+They almost always fill in the first few days although many of the waiting list people got lucky in 2017 and got in.
+You never know!

 Vermont 2018: Good Commons, Plymouth, VT.
 May 17-21, 2018.

-Registration will open in January.
-The retreat will be another design-oriented masterclass for beginning-intermediate students.
+Registration will open January 20, 2018 at 10 am MST (noon EST).
+The retreat will be another design-oriented masterclass for advanced beginner to intermediate students.

 Colorado 2018: CSU Mountain Campus, Pingree Park, CO.
 June 23-27, 2018

-Registration will open in Feburary.
+Registration will open February 10 at 10 am MST (noon EST).
 This will be a retreat focused on using environmental prompts to make sketch-type tapestries.
+Open to all levels.

 Tapestry Foundations: I am considering adding another retreat (venue unknown) that is a sort of "tapestry bootcamp" for beginners and people who want a good foundation in tapestry weaving.
 I'll start at the beginning and we might even make our own copper pipe looms as part of the experience.
 Anyone interested?
 Contact me.